saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 }
 ```

-The above is valid, though it is not exactly the same as the first code snippet.
+The above is valid, though it is not the same as the first code snippet.
 When the compiler has to infer the type, it settles on using `i32` for the `i` variable and `f64` for the `f` variable.

 Another thing worth pointing out is that variables are immutable by default.
 In the following code, we _try_ to change the value of `b` from `true` to `false`: